ipdata/python/README.md

 ### Look up your own IP address

 Running the `ipdata` command without any parameters will look up the IP address of the computer you are running the command on.
-Alternatively you can explicitly look up your own IP address by running `ipdata me`.
+Alternatively you can explicitly look up your own IP address by running `ipdata`.

 ```shell